Office of Court Security

 The following is a partial list of some of the services that may be provided by the Office of Court Security, upon request.

-- Assist county and local courts in conducting comprehensive court security surveys and site surveys
+- Assist county and local courts by conducting comprehensive court security surveys and site surveys

 - Assist county and local courts in the development of emergency and security procedures